CodeStory/devoxxcarpet/README.md

+# Google Cloud Platform University

 Carpet Showdown is a very simple project that demonstrates the usage of Docker to deploy a web-app on the Google Cloud Platform.

 Thanks to Docker layer of abstraction, it's easy to deploy the same application on App Engine, Compute Engine or Container Engine.

 Each solution has its advantages.
-Most od the time they can even be combined.
+Most of the time they can even be combined.
 For instance, we'll use the App Engine's Cloud DataStore from all three.
-We will even demonstrate how to connect to the DataStore from another Cloud (heroku).

-Run the web-app locally:
+## Run the web-app locally:

+We are going to work on a simple web-app.
+Because we'd like to write code and test our application faster, we're going to make sure it can be started out of the box.

 ```bash
 mvn clean verify -DskipTests
 java -DPROD_MODE=true -jar target/carpet.jar
 ```

 Run locally with Docker: